 - Information that you provide to us when we speak to you by telephone.
 We may make and

 keep a record of the phone call and information you share with us.

 - Information that you provide to us by completing surveys.
 We may ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

-- Details of transactions you carry out with us, including but not limited to Our Site, and of the fulfilment of projects we are commissioned to assist you with.
+- Details of transactions you carry out with us, including through Our Site, and of the fulfilment of your orders.

 - Information obtained by us from third parties in accordance with the Act.